rricharz/Tek4010/README.md

 All instructions can now be found in [Manual.pdf](https://github.com/rricharz/Tek4010/blob/master/Manual.pdf) in the main Tek4010 directory.

-Version 1.8 or above has a much improved handling of the bright drawing spot, but requires also more computer power.
-See chapter 14 of the manual if tek4010 runs sluggish on your system.
-This might be the case if you run tek4010 remotely using vnc, or on a Raspberry Pi 3.
+    Version 1.8 or above includes a much improved handling of the bright drawing spot, but requires also much more computer power.
+See chapter 14 of the manual on how to install it.
+The standard version installed is 1.7, which works on all Raspberry Pi models.